Anderson Silva (footballer): Professional career

 On 31 July 2021, Anderson joined Chinese Super League club Beijing Guoan.
 Anderson left Beijing Guoan after the 2021 season.

 On 20 May 2022, Anderson signed with Vitória de Guimarães.

+On 4 July 2023, Anderson signed for Süper Lig club Alanyaspor on a four-year contract.

+On 13 July 2024, Cypriot First Division club Pafos announced the loan signing of Anderson from Alanyaspor.
+On 23 June 2025, Pafos announced the permanent signing of Anderson from Alanyaspor, on a contract until the summer of 2028.

 Personal life

 He is a twin brother of André Clóvis.